zkreveal/.github/profile/README.md

 - **contracts** — Solidity + Foundry implementation of Reveal Receipt Mode

-Additional repositories for SDKs, bots, apps, and tooling may follow.
+Additional repositories for SDKs, agents, apps, and tooling may follow.

 ---